coop152/obsidian-vaults/Year 3/Second Semester/Chip Multiprocessors/OS Support for Multithreading.md

 ![](Pasted%20image%2020240305150923.png)
 Other threads trying to take the lock will play out similarly:
 ![](Pasted%20image%2020240305150948.png)
-When the thread with the lock wants to release it, it uses a regular store instruction to reset the user-space variable to zero.
+When the thread with the lock wants to release it, it uses a(n atomic) store instruction to reset the user-space variable to zero.
 Vitally, it also makes a `futex` system call to alert the OS that one of the waiting threads can wake up.
 ![](Pasted%20image%2020240305151129.png)
 The now-awake thread will try to take the lock with a CAS, and succeed:
 ![](Pasted%20image%2020240305151152.png)